sourcehut-mirrors/thdawn/roadmap.md

 * make sure we're doing proper alpha blending (premultiplication and such)
 * find a way to avoid having to add render-offset-x and y everywhere.
   * for example, draw to a separate framebuffer for gameplay area then move that whole thing
-* lasers
 * pan sfx based on horizontal position
-* investigate if we want to adopt a system similar to the official Touhou games' "two-level" position and velocity system

 ## Stage design brainstorming